Search

 BT9-100

 80 days.
 Beta vulgaris.
 Open Pollinated.
 Long Season Lutz Beet.
 The plant produces good yields of giant 6" diameter dark red beets.
+It is a popular beet variety prized for its tender, sweet, and non-woody roots, and it stores well for months after harvest.
 Whether the beets are young or old, small or large, they remain tender all summer and fall and keep in fine condition all winter too.
 It stores well for several months after harvest.
 Cold Tolerant.
 Also known as Lutz Green Leaf Beet and Winterkeeper Lutz Beet.
 Try growing a World Record Giant Beet.
 An excellent choice for home gardens.
 United States Department of Agriculture, NSL 6316.
 A variety from the USA.

 Sugar Beet Seeds